cppinclude/cppinclude/README.md

 # CPPINCLUDE

-Tool that helps to analyze includes in C++.
+Tool for analyzing includes in C++.
 One of the problem in C++ is that if header file was changed all files that include the file will be recompiled and sometime it takes a lot of time.